 Bill Gasiamis 29:14

 Yes, absolutely.
 Yeah.
 And I think I guess for me, you know, because he’s, he’s become kind of childlike to he is sort of he does silly, goofy things that he never would do as an adult.
 You know, he’s a very funny guy.
 He has a very funny sense of humor.
-But now he does things that are something a three year old would do, you know? and so I’m have to having to say, no Michael, we don’t burp like that in public, or, you know, things like that.
+But now he does things that are something a three-year-old would do, you know? and so I have to have to say, no Michael, we don’t burp like that in public, or, you know, things like that.
 Like, now I have to be his mom to Oh, my God.
 So, yeah, this is pretty interesting.

 Bill Gasiamis 30:12

 Yeah.
 Wow.
 So, you know, this is the thing that people don’t get about people with stroke.
 And why I needed to do this podcast was to raise awareness, and give people an insight into how challenging it is, you know, our community needs to band together in any way that we can to support each other.
 How do you go about supporting yourself now?
 So we’re talking about emotionally because your well-being would have been, you know, tested as well.
 So, how do you go about trying to be well,